JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 We report the information criteria statistics as $text("AIC")=499.23 \, text("BIC")=542.97$, which indicates that the 2D model does not perform significantly better.
 Because it is still the case, that AIC penalizes model complexity more heavily here (with $p=14$), we can even argue that the 2D model performs slightly worse than the 1D model, compared with its complexity.

-Thus, we turn to the residual analysis in @fig:2.3_residual_diagnostics_2d.
-This follows the above assumptions, that the model does not perform significantly worse or better.
-We still cannot diagnose a systematic error of the 2D SSM, as the residuals appear approximately normally distributed.
+Thus, we turn to the residual analysis in @fig:2.3_residual_diagnostics_2d, in which we again observe some local systematic errors, in which the model systematically under- or overestimates the observations during peak hours.
+We find that the residuals are normally distributed at larger timescales the model performs well overall.
-Despite, one thing to note is that from the top plot we can see a weak trend, that the model tends to change from under-shooting to over-shooting the true $Y_t$.
-This is confirmed in the ACF, as $rho$ is not alternating as strongly as in the 1D model.
-The PACF suggests that there is not enough information to diagnose a systematic trend in residuals (yet).

 #figure(
   image(